Working In Your Business vs. Working On Your Business

 There’s a difference between working in your business and working on your business.
 Allow me to explain…

-I noticed that when I started to treat my direct sales business as a business, rather than something I did on the side, it started to grow.
+I noticed that when I started to treat my direct sales business as a business, rather than a hobby I did on the side, it started to grow.
 Massively.

 Instead of just doing the parties, working to get bookings, and fulfilling orders (working in my business), I began to work on activities to grow my business (working on my business).